(Last Update: 04/22/2025)

 WHEN TO SEEK MEDICAL ATTENTION:

-As the mattress ages, it might disrupt sleep habits, preventing adequate sleep.
-Investing in a high-quality bed is essential to combat these symptoms and ensure restful nights.
+- As mattresses age, they might disrupt sleep habits.
+Investing in a high-quality bed is essential to combating these symptoms and ensuring restful nights.

 Natural vs. Synthetic Mattresses